thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 A widget is an element that displays a specific type of information or functionality on a dashboard.
 Widgets are used to display data and visualize information obtained from devices connected to the ThingsBoard platform, remote device control, alarms management, and display static custom HTML content.

+### Widget types

 There are five types of widgets:

 * **Timeseries** widgets display data for a specific time window.
-It can be either Realtime - the dynamically changed time frame for a certain latest interval, or History - a fixed historical time frame;
+It can be either Realtime - the dynamically changed time frame for a certain latest interval, or History - a fixed historical time frame.
   Examples of timeseries widgets are chart widgets.
 Obviously, timeseries widgets are designed to display time series and not attributes;
 * **Latest values** widgets display the latest values of particular [attribute](/docs/{{docsPrefix}}user-guide/attributes/) or [time series](/docs/{{docsPrefix}}user-guide/telemetry/) keys.
 For example, device model or latest temperature reading;
 * **Control** widgets allow you to send [RPC commands](/docs/{{docsPrefix}}user-guide/rpc/) to your devices.
 For example, control desired temperature on the thermostat device;